PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 ==========

 What we have seen so far does not really warrant the use of a dataset over a plain array or a matrix with samples.
 However, in the MVPA context we often need to know more about each sample than just the value of its features.
-In the previous tutorial part we have already seen that per-sample :term:`target` values are required for supervised-learning algorithms, and that a dataset often has to be split based on the origin of specific groups of samples.
-For this type of auxiliary information a dataset can also contain collections of three types of :term:`attribute`\ s: :term:`sample attribute`, :term:`feature attribute`, and :term:`dataset attribute`.
+For example, in order to train a supervised-learning algorithm to discriminate two classes of samples we need per-sample :term:`target` values to label each sample with its respective class.
+Such information can then be used in order to, for example, split a dataset into specific groups of samples.
+For this type of auxiliary information a dataset can also contain collections of three types of :term:`attribute`\ s: a :term:`sample attribute`, a :term:`feature attribute`, and a :term:`dataset attribute`.

-For Samples
+For samples
 -----------

 Each :term:`sample` in a dataset can have an arbitrary number of additional attributes.
 They are stored as vectors of the same length as the number of samples in a collection, and are accessible via the ``sa`` attribute.
-A collection is derived from a standard Python `dict`, and hence adding sample attributes works identically to adding elements to a dictionary:
+A collection is similar to a standard Python `dict`, and hence adding sample attributes works just like adding elements to a dictionary:

 >>> ds.sa['some_attr'] = [ 0., 1, 1, 3 ]
 >>> ds.sa.keys()